amh4/destination-unknown/README.md

 # Destination Unknown

-### A travel comparison site that gives you flight prices, images and itinerary recommendations for your destination
+### A travel comparison site that gives you flight prices, images and itinerary recommendations for your destination.

 <br>